NICHOLAS WANG

 Let's Connect

-Currently seeking representation for IN GOO, a literary fiction collection of thirteen short stories where the surreal breaks into everyday life.
+Currently seeking representation for IN GOO, a literary fiction collection of fourteen short stories where the surreal breaks into everyday life.

 For representation inquiries or to request the full manuscript: